 Summary

-Master bicycle racer training for race struck barricade on a closed road.
-Plaintiff was following race course map prior to race day.
-Court interpreted confusing Utah’s law on the subject of releases to hold the inherent risks of cycling did not cover barricades on the course and under Utah law, the release was void as against Utah Public Policy.
+Master bicycle racer training for race-struck barricades on a closed road.
+The plaintiff was following the race course map prior to race day.
+The court interpreted confusing Utah’s law on the subject of releases to hold the inherent risks of cycling did not cover barricades on the course and under Utah law, the release was void as against Utah Public Policy.

 Facts